Enregistré comme favori 308 fois

 We are looking for someone who likes to get up early and start the day together with good vibes and energy for making beauty happen.

-Breakfast and dinner are provided by the host and we will all eat together.
-Please bring easy lunch options to supplement your needs, since lunches here are not a big, group meal.
+Breakfast, lunch, and dinner are provided by the host and we all eat together.
+Please bring anything you might want to supplement your needs.

 The farm borders the Rio Santa Maria, where we have many trails that lead to different swimming holes, each more beautiful than the last!
 There is also a sacred site of petroglyphs within a five minute walk.
 A ten minute walk in the other direction leads you to the Parque Nacional de Santa Fe, and endless river and rainforest exploration.
 From here, the trails into primary forest go all the way to the Caribbean coast in a couple days' hike.